Tow Truck and Towing Insurance

 However, if all of the cars at your business are damaged, the insurance will cover a specific amount for each one.

 This type of insurance coverage protects you because you might be open to a lawsuit if damages occur to someone’s vehicle on your property.

 While their own insurance will cover the loss at first, that company may want to recover some or all of that expense by suing your company.

 As the name implies, this is the coverage that you need during an actual towing.
 If you are only towing vehicles on the occasional basis or even as a one-time job, you may only need this coverage temporarily.
 If you are more regular with towing, then you will need it all of the time.

 Once you hook a car up to your tow truck, you have assumed control of it and are legally responsible for it.
 If something happens to the vehicle or to other property because of that vehicle, it will be your legal and financial responsibility to take care of.

 On the hook towing coverage protects you from those events.
 An example of a covered incident would be a car that you are towing scrapes against another car when you fail to make a turn correctly.
 The insurance would cover the damage to both the car that is being towed and the other car that was scraped.

-On the hook coverage may extend to cars that are being hauled by flatbed trucks rather than towed behind on the road for any reason, including no longer being drivable.
+On the hook coverage may extend to cars that are being hauled by flatbed trucks rather than towed behind on the road for any reason, including that the car is no longer drivable.